vgene/bencher_scrape/README.md

 - [X] inconsistent
 - [ ] worse

-Run:
+To see the flags you can use to further tailor the script's functionality, run:

 `./bench.sh -h`

-To see the flags you can use to further tailor the script's functionality.

 Note that this script generates and aggregates the data as: